FBW-17/todo-session-project/README.md

         * ToDo Fields: title, description, status
     * Create a reference between User & ToDo model
         * each todo document should have a reference to the user that owns this todo
-    * Sedd in some initial data to your database
+    * Seed in some initial data to your database
         * Seed in two users into the users collection
         * Seed three todos for each user

 * Create a POST route /login
+	* Receive email and password and check if a user with that email and password exists in MongoDB
-    * Generate a user session on login
+    * If user was found: Generate a user session
-    * Store the user information in req.session.user
+    	* You do that by storing the found user in req.session.user
-    * Send back to the user if the login was successful in this format:
+    * Send as response if the login was successful in this format:
         * { success: true } for success and { success: false } for failure

 * Create a GET /todo route
-    * Fetch the logged-in user-id from req.session.user
+    * Fetch the ID of the logged-in user from req.session.user
     * Fetch all todos for this user from MongoDB
-    * Return back the todos of this user to the client
+    * Return the todos of this user to the client

 * React Frontend:
     * Setup a ToDo UI with React